Skip to main content

 Suggested Duration

-1-2 hours for a standard visit, longer if participating in ceremonies or spiritual consultations
+Plan for 1-2 hours for a basic visit, longer if you're participating in ceremonies or extended discussions

 Getting There